Solicitors in the Borough - News Break

 Solicitors in the Borough

 Moxie Pest Control has obtained a solicitation permit from the Borough and will be going door to door until 07/23/2021 (unless extended).
 Solicitors are only permitted to solicit Monday through Friday between 9am and 5pm.
-Solicitors are required to produce their permit upon request and are not permitted to enter any building without the owner's permission.
-If you do not want soliciting at your residence simply display a “no solicitation” sign in a conspicuous location.bucks.crimewatchpa.com
+Solicitors are required to produce their permit upon request and are not permitted to enter any building without the owners permission.
+If you do not want soliciting at your residents simply display a “no solicitation” sign in a conspicuous location.
+See the borough code for further rules:bucks.crimewatchpa.com